-- (a) any relevant purpose, objectives and provisions of the scheme; - (b) any relevant objectives and provisions of the R-Codes; - (c) a provision of a local planning policy adopted by the decision-maker consistent with and pursuant to the R-Codes; and - (d) orderly and proper planning.
+- (a) any relevant purpose, objectives and provisions of the scheme; - (b) any relevant objectives and provisions of the R-Codes Volume 1; - (c) a provision of a local planning policy adopted by the decision-maker consistent with and pursuant to the R-Codes Volume 1; and - (d) orderly and proper planning.

-The decision-maker shall not vary the minimum or average site area per dwelling requirements set out in Table 1 (except as provided in the R-Codes or the scheme).
+The decision-maker shall not vary the minimum or average site area per dwelling requirements set out in Table 1 (except as provided in the R-Codes Volume 1 or the scheme).

-The decision-maker shall not refuse to grant approval to an application where the application satisfies the deemed-to-comply provisions of the R-Codes and the relevant provisions of the scheme and any relevant local planning policy.
+The decision-maker shall not refuse to grant approval to an application where the application satisfies the deemed-to-comply provisions of the R-Codes Volume 1 and the relevant provisions of the scheme and any relevant local planning policy.

-For the purpose of the R-Codes, a local structure plan, local development plan or local planning policy, will only be a relevant consideration in the exercise of judgement where it is:
+For the purpose of the R-Codes Volume 1, a structure plan, local development plan or local planning policy, will only be a relevant consideration in the exercise of judgement where it is:

-- (a) specifically sanctioned by a provision of the R-Codes; - (b) consistent with the design principles of the R-Codes; and - (c) consistent with the objectives of the R-Codes.
+- (a) specifically sanctioned by a provision of the R-Codes Volume 1; - (b) consistent with the design principles of the R-Codes Volume 1; and - (c) consistent with the objectives of the R-Codes Volume 1.